IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 #### Basic Node Configuration.

 First section relates the basic node configuration parameters.
 Make sure you have to `TPraos`as the protocol, the correct path to the `mainnet-shelley-genesis.json` file, `RequiresMagic`for its use in a testnet.
-Note that in this example we are using the SimpleView.
-This will send the output to `stdout`.
-Other option is `LiveView` which uses a terminal multiplexer to generate a fancy view.
-We will cover this topic later.

 	{
 	  "Protocol": "TPraos",